 Keeping young people safe is a fundamental aspect to our work at Owlswick.

-All young people have an individual care plan and behaviour management plan (including appropriate risk assessments reflecting needs/abilities and levels of understanding), there are regularly reviewed.
+All young people have an individual care plan, a safety plan, and a behaviour management plan (including appropriate risk assessments reflecting needs/abilities and levels of understanding), there are regularly reviewed.

 Within the education curriculum and through our key working, health and safety conversations with the young people we focus on the following risks and how to keep themselves safe (this is not an exhaustive list):